Lesson Plan - Get It!

 A homeschool portfolio is a record of what each of your students has accomplished in the core and elective subjects during the school year.
 It documents educational progress and mastery in subjects so that your students can be given credit for their work.
 A homeschool portfolio is not required in every state, or if you work with an accredited homeschool partner like Bridgeway Academy.

 Many of you homeschoolers out there will have to turn a homeschool portfolio in to your school district or a licensed evaluator.
 It is important to know your state’s homeschool laws and whether a homeschool portfolio is required.
-(Check out Bridgeway Academy's Homeschooling Laws, Information, & Resources for all 50 States.)
+(Check out Bridgeway Academy's Homeschooling Laws & Resources.)
 Even if it is not required by the state, many homeschooling families choose to create a homeschool portfolio as a memory book to show family, friends, and their students all that they have done during the school year.

 Whether you “have to,” or just choose to, create a homeschool portfolio, we recommend keeping the following thoughts in mind: